-Galas and Expos.
 Galas and expos are special events and celebrations that bring people together to honor the accomplishments and innovations of some really cool people.

 Plus, while it may not be ideal, guests, speakers and honorees who may not otherwise be able to attend can join in virtually to accept awards or make appearances.

-Core elements of successful hybrid events
+Core elements of successful Hybrid Events

 So, how do you make your hybrid-platform conventions, conferences, summits and product announcements a reality?
 A range of elements work together to make it happen.

 Hybrid events incorporate pre-event networking activities that anyone can participate in.
-Social media photo contests with an exclusive hashtag or even a quick Zoom-meeting icebreaker are easy to implement and leave a strong, positive first impression.
+Social media photo contests with an exclusive hashtag or even a quick Zoom meeting icebreaker are easy to implement and leave a strong, positive first impression.

 How do you streamline your event registration?

 Scouting multiple locations is key for choosing the right one, adding to the importance of starting early.
-Capacity and minimums, services and amenities are the four basics you should check first.
+Capacity and minimums, services, and amenities are the four basics you should check first.

 Oh, and don’t forget about WiFi!

 Internet connection powers the virtual side of your events.
-Some venues, like hotels, have hefty fees for wireless internet access, so be sure to ask about pricing up front.
+Some venues, like hotels, have hefty fees for wireless internet access, so be sure to ask about pricing upfront.

 What does that look like?

-Examples of hybrid events
+Examples of Hybrid Events

-Minute-by-minute event feeds, interactive product tours and seamless pre-orders just touch the surface of what has become the pinnacle of well-executed hybrid event planning and production.
+Minute-by-minute event feeds, interactive product tours, and seamless pre-orders just touch the surface of what has become the pinnacle of well-executed hybrid event planning and production.

 As one of the earliest promoters of the term “content marketing,” it’s no surprise that every speaker session at this conference is recorded and repurposed for digital marketing.
 More than a series of speakers, INBOUND is also an extremely entertaining and fun experience with its own app and opportunities to earn digital badges.

 Televised sports are the original live-streaming experience, and the Super Bowl is one of the largest televised sports events in the world.

 Beyond the live broadcast, this larger-than-life game has endless apps, exclusive content and digital engagement happening around it every year.
-Just search the keyword “NFL” in the App Store or Play store, and you’re met with dozens of network apps, spin-off games, fan communities and more.
+Just search the keyword “NFL” in the App Store or Play Store, and you’re met with dozens of network apps, spin-off games, fan communities, and more.

-If you’re looking for a place to get inspired for your next event, keep an eye on the NFL’s digital activity year round.
+If you’re looking for a place to get inspired for your next event, keep an eye on the NFL’s digital activity year-round.

-This annual event has been a campus and local community tradition in St. Peter, MN since 1973.
-Hundreds of performers take the stage each year, and concerts sell out regularly.
+This annual event has been a campus and local community tradition in St. Peter, MN, since 1973.
+Hundreds of performers take the stage each year, concerts sell out, and the community comes together.